rockettheme/docs/Docs/wordpress/plugins/roksprocket/mosaic_mode.md

     3. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket widget.
 [47%, 80%, nw]
     4. **Content Filter Rules** Sets the content filter rules for the widget.
 [56%, 80%, sw]

 1. The **Title** field gives you the ability to set a title for the widget itself.
 Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
-The **Position** field right below it gives you the ability to set the position within the theme's layout the widget should appear in.

 2. The **Filtered Article List** gives you access to item-specific settings including: